[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 But what if I didn’t have these audiences to work with?
 What about brands that are just getting off the ground and lack a built-in audience?

 In those cases, I still recommend you target the above groups.
-But you should assign a very small budget for them since you’ll exhaust them quickly.
+But you should assign a very small A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. for them since you’ll exhaust them quickly.

 Dedicate more budget to the following:

 I personally prioritize audiences not connected to my brand in that order, but do what works.
 Your goal should be to drive these people to your website so that you can target them — potentially with something heavier — later.